 The forms and documents used in this book are examples only.
-Substantive information must be conformed to your particular case.
+You must conform substantive information to your case.
 THERE IS NO INTENT TO PROVIDE LEGAL ADVICE IN THIS BOOK.
 TREATING THE INFORMATION AS LEGAL ADVICE COULD HAVE NEGATIVE CONSEQUENCES.